conradakunga/Blog/_posts/2025-03-21-improving-aspnet-content-negotiation-xml-serialization-performance-using-a-recyclablememorystream.md

 }
 ```

-The challenge here is that the runtime can potentially allocate, write to, and release a lot of memory stream objects, which, under high load, can cause memory pressure on the server in terms of allocations, fragmentation, and garbage collection.
+The challenge here is that the runtime can potentially allocate, write to, and release a lot of [MemoryStream](https://learn.microsoft.com/en-us/dotnet/api/system.io.memorystream?view=net-9.0) objects, which, under high load, can cause memory pressure on the server in terms of allocations, fragmentation, and garbage collection.

 In this regard, we can use a library designed for this scenario - the [RecyclableMemoryStream](https://github.com/microsoft/Microsoft.IO.RecyclableMemoryStream).